AlexXi19/mingyuanma/_pages/projects.md

 description: It is a collection of my projects
 nav: True
 nav_order: 2
-display_categories: [Research, Artifical Intelligence, Others]
+display_categories: [Research, Artifical Intelligence, Misc.]
 horizontal: false
 ---